How to Cope With The First Anniversary of Your Loved One’s Death

 Although you might be thinking this is not a time to celebrate, preparing a small ceremony to remember your loved one can be a beautiful and thoughtful way to honor them as well as turn a difficult time into a more positive one of love and remembrance.
 You can prepare a small ceremony in which you display old videos and photos of your loved one during his or her time alive, play their favorite games, eat their favorite food, or simply have each family member share a special memory of your loved one.

-It Is Also Ok to Simply Let the First Anniversary Pass
+Is It Okay to Let the First Anniversary Pass Without Commemoration?

 Although it may be therapeutic to spend this time in a special way to honor your loved one, understand that you are not necessarily obligated to do anything on this day.
 Everyone’s grief process is individual to them, and you may not be ready to engage in any specific activity to remember your loved one and may feel that you simply need this day to pass.
 Again, know that doing something or not doing not something to remember your loved one on this day does not serve as a symbol of your love for them or how much you miss them.
 Not participating in any activities on this day also does not discredit the work you have put into grieving their loss and coping on without them.
 There is no right or wrong way of behaving during such a time and you must do for yourself what feels right for you.
 If it feels soothing to your emotional health to engage in a special activity during this day, then allow your emotions to be your guide.